sebastienjust/experiments-fullstack-quarkus-vite/README.md

 })
 ```

-Remember that everything is explained in Vite documentation and you have
+Remember that everything is explained in Vite documentation and you have several possible approaches;
-a lot of ways to do that (customize, have many entry points, etc.)
+others may better suit your needs.

 Now run `pnpm run build` and you will see Vite's manifest generated in
-`frontend/dist/.vite/manifest.json`
+`frontend/dist/.vite/manifest.json`.

-Next we need the server to read and interpret this manifest.
+Next, we need the server to read and interpret this manifest.

 In the source code of this project, look
 at [ViteManifestReader.kt](src/main/kotlin/net/seij/experiments/fullstackquarkusvite/config/ViteManifestReader.kt)
-an utility class you can @Inject.
-To locate the manifest, you need to an **absolute path to frontend/dist** environment
+a utility class you can @Inject.
+To locate the manifest, you need to provide an **absolute path to frontend/dist**
+environment
 variable in your application launcher.

 Create a new launcher in IntelliJ for your project or be careful to have an environment variable named